Ashtead: St Giles' Church

 St Giles' Church is first recorded in a charter of the Bishop of Winchester that dates from the early 12th century.
 It was built around 1115 with an endowment from Laurence of Rouen, probably as a private chapel for the nearby manor house.
 The oldest surviving part is the east end of the nave, the south wall of which includes some Roman tiles.

 The chancel was added in the 13th century and St Giles' became a church in its own right, with a rector and vicar.
 A substantial rebuilding took place in the 15th and 16th centuries, during which the tower was added.
-The east window, which is attributed to the 16th-century artist Lambert Lombard of Liège was transferred from Herkenrode Abbey, Belgium in the mid-18th century.
+The east window, which is attributed to the 16th-century artist Lambert Lombard of Liège was transferred from Herkenrode Abbey, Belgium, in 1818.
+Charles Bagot, ambassador at The Hague, procured the glass from the owner of the dissolved abbey and presented it to the church in honour of his relative, Mary Howard.
 The stone reredos and panelled-cedar chancel ceiling date from the same period.
 The ring of six bells dating from 1725, was recast as a peal of eight in 1873.

 A major redevelopment took place in the 1890s, which included the renewal of the roof, pews and pulpit.
 A new organ chamber was built at the same time and new arches were opened in the walls of the chancel and north aisle.
 The lychgate was erected in 1903 in memory of Sir Thomas Lucas.
+The churchyard contains 16 Commonwealth war graves of service personnel of both World Wars.